gamedevpreneur/website/GDP/md/csharp-for-js-devs.md

     }
 }

-class TestProperty
+class Program
 {
-    public static void Main(string[] args)
+    static void Main(string[] args)
     {
         Player p = new Player();
         p.AttackPoint = 30; // ERROR;
-        Console.WriteLine(p.AttackPoint);
+        Console.WriteLine(p.AttackPoint); // 60
     }
 }
 ```

+`p.AttackPoint` is an error because there’s no setter for the `AttackPoint` property in `Player` class above.
+So, `p.AttackPoint` cannot be accessed.

-There’s no setter in our Player class above.
-To solve this problem, we need to create a set block.
+To solve this problem, we need to create a `set` block.

 ```
 class Player {